mug-n-ai/YRoot/docs/power.md

 **Why?
 Why this?
 Why now?
 Why would it work?**

 :::note
-This isn’t to slow you down — it’s to protect you from wasting effort.
+This isn’t to slow you down: it’s to protect you from wasting effort.
 Better to pivot at step 2 than to collapse at step 9.
 :::